 $75,000 grant from The McLean Contributionship for laboratory equipment that will enhance undergraduate STEM curricula and research capacity in horticulture, plant physiology, and plant ecology

 Temple has been awarded a $75,000 grant from The McLean Contributionship for the purchase of scientific laboratory equipment that will increase experiential learning, and improve the STEM experience and capabilities of students at the Temple Ambler Campus.
 More specifically, the grant will be used to purchase Gas Chromatography Mass spectrometry (GC/MS) equipment, an instrument used to separate, identify, and quantify complex mixtures of chemicals.
 With the purchase of this new GC/MS equipment, faculty research capacity at Temple’s Ambler Campus will greatly increase.

 Ace Group, PNC Bank, and Waste Management are some of the companies taking advantage of this program

 Through the EITC Program, companies are provided a tax credit of up to 90 percent for a two-year commitment toward the amount a business owes in state taxes.
 Contributions to Temple through the EITC program leave companies with a much smaller state tax bill, while supporting Temple’s vital, high- quality educational programs serving Philadelphia’s public school children.
-Temple is proud to partner with Ace Group, PNC Bank, and Waste Management to receive a total of $70,000 in 2015.
+Temple is proud to partner with Chubb, PNC Bank, Waste Management, and Centric Bank to receive over $60,000 in 2016.